-At the height of the Industrial Revolution, thousands of miles of canals were built to transport goods and raw materials around the country.
+At the height of the Industrial Revolution thousands of miles of canal were built to transport goods and raw materials around the country.

 Sir Tony Robinson is getting behind our campaign to restore the nation's lost waterways. he says: “The waterway network is part of the fabric of our nation but it’s easy to forget that not so very long ago some of our most popular canals were almost lost forever.

-“The fact that we can still enjoy them now is thanks largely to the vision, dedication and sheer hard work of volunteers in the 60s and 70s.
+The fact that we can still enjoy them now is thanks largely to the vision, dedication and sheer hard work of volunteers in the 60s and 70s.

 These inspiring men and women just wouldn’t take no for an answer and worked on the basis that nothing was impossible.
 We need to recapture that same spirit within our communities to support today’s volunteers in bringing more of these once proud waterways back to life.”

-Last date edited: 6 June 2018
+Last date edited: 8 August 2018